matth3wliuu/cs6771-tutorials/tute04/README.md

 ```
 Is this class-type default-constructible and why?
 - a) Yes: the compiler can automatically synthesise the default constructor if we don't provide one.
-- b) No: a user-provided constructor prevents automatic synthesis of a default constructor.
+**- b) No: a user-provided constructor prevents automatic synthesis of a default constructor.**
 - c) No: we have not provided an in-class member initialiser.
 - d) Yes: `int` itself has a default constructor, so `employee`'s default constructor simply delegates to `int`'s one.